VOLUNTEER

 In addition to volunteering in our farm, food, or nutrition ed. programs, CCFB has other areas for volunteers to serve in.
 Whether helping to staff events, providing general maintenance, running our front desk, or driving one of our delivery trucks, dedicated volunteers make our everyday operations possible.

-CCFB hosts annual events which require the use of many helping hands.
+• CCFB hosts annual events which require the use of many helping hands.
 Groups and individuals can help facilitate these events by providing necessary assistance to the Clark County community.
 These shifts would be on-call and take place periodically throughout the year.

-For some, this is considered the Filet Mignon of volunteer work at the CCFB.
+• For some, this is considered the Filet Mignon of volunteer work at the CCFB.
 Words we often hear are; Flexible, Fast Paced, Physically Active, Fun & Freedom (when earned).
 The more you volunteer, the more we understand how to use your strengths.
 The veterans are drafting, fabricating & building new solutions.
 Those new to the game, enjoy the satisfaction of deep cleans and the yearly battle of weed free landscaping.
 All in all, the facility team goes the extra mile, and we’d love to have you on our team!

-Interpret between food pantry clients and staff/volunteers when necessary.
+• Interpret between food pantry clients, staff, and volunteers when necessary.
 Ensure clients are informed correctly of policies and procedures as well as supporting them in communicating their needs.
 Translate food bank documents and flyers, nutrition education recipes and other supporting materials.

 Volunteer of the Year Spotlight!